 What we said we’d do

-• We commit to create a more innovative, creative and performance-based culture across our organisation
+- creating a more innovative, creative and performance-based culture across our organisation

-• We will explore how digitisation, artificial intelligence and data sharing could reduce our asset management costs
+- exploring how digitisation, artificial intelligence and data sharing could reduce our asset management costs

-• We will deliver a programme of innovation focused on reducing greenhouse gas emissions, such as finding and using alternatives to high carbon materials on the network and opening up the Deeside innovation testing facility to all organisations
+- delivering a programme of innovation focused on reducing greenhouse gas emissions, such as finding and using alternatives to high carbon materials on the network and opening up the Deeside innovation testing facility to all organisations

-The whole electricity system is becoming more integrated and other sectors are becoming ever more dependent on energy (e.g. transport and heat) as they drive towards net-zero emissions.
+The whole electricity system is becoming more integrated and other sectors are becoming ever more dependent on energy (e.g. transport and heat) as they drive towards net zero emissions.

 This stakeholder priority is about being innovative for our customers, stakeholders and ultimately the end consumer.
 Our Innovation Strategy has been developed with our stakeholders.